megel/powerapps-helper/README.md

-# Powerapps-Helper VSCode Extension
+# PowerApps Helper VSCode Extension

-The **Power Apps Helper** VSCode Extension help you to download & upload Solutions and PowerApps from your PowerApp Environment.
+The **PowerApps Helper** VSCode Extension help you to download & upload Solutions and PowerApps from your PowerApp Environment.
 Furthermore, the extension uses **[Power Platform Cli](https://docs.microsoft.com/en-us/powerapps/developer/data-platform/powerapps-cli)** from Microsoft to extract as Canvas Apps downloaded in `msapp` (Archive) format well as to pack the extracted source code into `msapp` format for the upload.

 ## Features